Naila Zaman Khan: Career

-Naila Zaman Khan has been involved with various national issues which is an outcome of her clinical work and research, through health activism, community engagement and socio-political forums.
+Khan has been involved with various national issues which is an outcome of her clinical work and research, through health activism, community engagement and socio-political forums.
 She brought the issue of lead poisoning through leaded petrol into the limelight with her findings.
 This resulted in the banning of leaded petrol by the government within a few weeks.
 From 1994 till date she has been actively involved with the Sammilita Nari Samaj to protest against state violence against women and children, and to formulate laws to protect them.
 She spoke out against injustice.
 She called for the formation of an EC by law in 2021 And he demanded that former Prime Minister Khaleda Zia take the necessary steps to go abroad for speedy treatment in 2021.